jontewks/slack-bot/README.md

   icon_emoji: ':zombie:'
 }, callback);
 ```
 In this case, the same message will be sent to the general channel, and to jon and charles as direct messages.
-When sending a message to multiple channels, the callback receives one argument, which is an object whose keys are each channel the message was sent to, and the value is an object with keys err, res, and body containing the values returned from that particular `POST`.
-If we were to send the above message to those three channels, the object that would be returned to the callback would look like this:
+When sending a message to multiple channels, the callback receives two arguments.
+The first argument is the error argument.
+If no errors occurred, the first argument will be `null`.
+If one or more errors occurred, the first argument will be an array of channel names where the errors occurred.
+The second argument is an object whose keys are each channel the message was sent to, and the value is an object with keys err, res, and body containing the values returned from that particular `POST`.
+If we were to send the above message to those three channels and no errors occurred, the object that would be returned to the callback would look like this:
 ```javascript
 {
   '#general' : {